aiven/devportal/docs/products/postgresql/concepts/upgrade-failover.rst

 Upgrade and failover procedures
 ===============================

-Aiven for PostgreSQL Business and Premium plans include **standby read-replica** servers.
+Aiven for PostgreSQL® Business and Premium plans include **standby read-replica** servers.
 If the primary server fails, a standby replica server is automatically promoted as new primary server.

 ..
 Warning::
     Standby read-replica servers available on PostgreSQL Business and Premium plans are substantially different from manually created read-replica services since the latter are not promoted if the primary server fails.